Ipswich - North

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages three trips per day across all routes, resulting in approximately five weekly trips per individual stop.
+Service frequency averages two trips per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport